We work

 Our

-Branch covers that part of the Canal from Semington
+Branch covers that part of the canal line from Semington

 have Branch Meetings once a month and Work parties